- Nigel Chapman and Jenny Chapman

 A clear guide to the principles of cryptography for Web developers, and to protocols used for securing communication on the World Wide Web, specifically TLS/SSL and HTTPS.
 Describes the use of public key authentication and public key infrastructure as used by HTTPS.
 Includes key points and a full glossary of technical terms.

-This book is available in paperback, in PDF and as a Kindle edition.
+This book is available in paperback and as a Kindle edition.
 You do not need a Kindle device to read Kindle books.
 Amazon provide free Kindle reading applications for most tablets as well as for Mac OS and Windows.

 this._sorted_keys both point to the same array.
 Using a well-known trick, this can be rectified by replacing line 5 with